-Your credit report and credit scores can affect whether you get credit or the price you pay to get it.
-If a business denies you credit or offers you less favorable terms for it, they must give you a notice that includes
+Your credit report and credit scores can affect whether you get credit, as well as the price you pay to get it.
+If a business denies you credit or offers you less favorable terms — like a higher interest rate — they must give you a notice that includes

 - the contact information for the credit bureau that supplied the information about you and

-- your credit score — if your credit score was a factor in the decision to deny you credit or to offer you less favorable terms
+- your credit score — if it was a factor in the decision to deny you credit or to offer you less favorable terms

-This can help you figure out why you were offered less favorable terms and what to do next.
+This can help you figure out what to do next.

 - Get your free credit report.
-You’re entitled to a free copy of your credit report from the credit bureau used to check your credit report.
-Their contact information will be in the notice.
-You must ask for your free report within 60 days of getting the notice.
+You’re entitled to a free copy of your credit report from the credit bureau the business used to check your credit report.
+The bureau's contact information will be in the notice.
+You have to ask for your free report within 60 days of getting the notice.

-- Fix mistakes in your credit report.
-If a creditor denies your application or offers you less favorable terms because of mistakes in your credit report, be sure to dispute the inaccurate information with the credit bureau and the business that supplied the inaccurate information.
-To learn more about this right, see Disputing Errors on Credit Reports.
+- Dispute mistakes in your credit report.
+If a creditor denies your application or offers you less favorable terms because of mistakes in your credit report, dispute the inaccurate information with the credit bureau and the business that supplied the inaccurate information.
+To learn more about how to do this, see Disputing Errors on Credit Reports.

 - Know how to find legitimate help.
-A reputable credit counseling organization will spend time discussing your entire financial situation with you before coming up with a personalized plan to solve your money problems.
-They won’t promise to fix all your problems or ask you to pay a lot of money before doing anything.
+A reputable credit counseling organization will spend time discussing your entire financial situation with you before coming up with a personalized plan to handle your money problems.
+They won’t promise to fix all your problems or ask you to pay before doing anything.

 - Know what negatively impacts your credit score.

-- Keeping Balances High.
+- Keeping balances high.
 Credit scoring models look at how close you are to being “maxed out,” so try to keep your balances low compared to your total credit limit.
 Check your credit card limits — and pay down your balances, if you can.
-If the creditor or insurance company says you were denied credit or insurance or more favorable rates because you’re too near your credit limits on your credit cards, you may want to reapply after you pay down your balances.
+If the creditor says you were denied credit or more favorable rates because you’re too near your credit limits on your credit cards, you may want to reapply after you pay down your balances.